This post may contain affiliate links. This blog generates income via ads.

 - Add the ingredients to a cocktail shaker.
 That’s filled with ice.

 - Strain into a glass.
 Traditionally, the grasshopper is served up in a coupe or martini glass.
+But in Wisconsin we like to turn it into a boozy milkshake!

 It’s really that easy to enjoy this cocktail!
-I’m guessing that’s why it’s such a popular digestif cocktail (that means "after dinner drink").
+I’m guessing that’s why it’s such a popular digestif (that means "after dinner drink").
 It will freshen your breath, satisfy your sweet tooth, and doesn’t require too much effort after a big meal.

 What is a grasshopper cocktail?